Lake Anna Striper Fishing Lessons (Class B)

 - OR a marine certificate issued by the Canadian government

-*As of July 1, 2016, VA state law requires all PWC operators age 14 and older and all motorboat operators, regardless of age, take a NSBLA approved Boating Safety Course.
+*As of July 1, 2016, VA state law requires all PWC operators age 14 and older and all motorboat operators, regardless of age, take a NASBLA approved Boating Safety Course.

 Example Class B scenario:

-- Captain’s Introduction, Safety Drill, and Carbon Monoxide awareness talk
+- Captain’s Introduction, Safety Orientation, and Carbon Monoxide awareness talk

 - The “Skipper” will be provided with a Lake Anna chart (map) reflecting a relatively large designated fishing area and be asked to utilize the knowledge he/she has gained in Class A to decide where the class will go Striped Bass fishing.
 Roughly 90% of Capt.
 Ellis’ Lake Anna Striped Bass catch has been in the designated fishing area